Zina: Rape

 The hadiths declare rape of a free or slave woman as zina.

+However, despite the power imbalance between a master and his slave, making it impossible for a slave to give true consent, sex between a man and his female slave was not defined as rape nor as zina; a man having the right to sexual intercourse with his own female slave.

 View of scholars

 Malik related to me from Nafi that a slave was in charge of the slaves in the khumus and he forced a slave-girl among those slaves against her will and had intercourse with her.
 Umar ibn al-Khattab had him flogged and banished him, and he did not flog the slave-girl because the slave had forced her.